Manhattan, Kansas

 In the fall of 1854, Colonel George Park of Parkville, Missouri, founded the first settlement in the area along the Kansas River and called it Poleska.
 The same year, Samuel D. Houston of Illinois and four other men founded the town of Canton at the foot of Bluemont Hill near the mouth of the Big Blue River.

 In March 1855, a group of New England Emigrant Aid Company abolitionists traveled to Kansas Territory to found a Free-State town.
-The company’s goal was to bolster the Free-State cause by expanding the number of antislavery voters in Kansas Territory.
+The company aimed to bolster the Free-State cause by expanding the number of antislavery voters in Kansas Territory.
 Led by Isaac Goodnow, a teacher in Rhode Island, with the help of Samuel C. Pomeroy, they selected the location of the Poleska and Canton for the company’s new settlement.
 These men soon agreed to join Canton and Poleska to make one settlement named Boston in April 1855.
-This consolidated group erected several crude houses and purchased more land in the area with funds from the New England Emigrant Company.
+This consolidated group erected several crude houses and purchased more land with funds from the New England Emigrant Company.

-The Boston Association adopted a town constitution, approved a townsite survey, erected a warehouse, a temporary river landing, and constructed ferries across the Big Blue and Kansas Rivers.
+The Boston Association adopted a town constitution, approved a townsite survey, erected a warehouse and a temporary river landing, and constructed ferries across the Big Blue and Kansas Rivers.
 The newly surveyed and platted townsite included a 45-acre park and several market squares.

 Early day Manhattan, Kansas by Alexander Gardner.